KrAparesh/to-do-list-v2/README.md

 Hi and welcome to this to-do-list!
 Although being a simple list, I've tried to use the concept of cookies to make the list remember it's author's name.
-In order to reset the cookies, use the route /reset
+In order to reset the cookies, use the route /reset.

-Name: Aparesh Kumar
+Name: Aparesh Kumar <br>
-Registration No.: 2141011100
+Registration No.: 2141011100 <br>
 Branch: CSE, Section - K